Bnwokoma/rocky-pxe-kickstart-lab/walkthrough.md

 ---

-## System Prep
+## Requirements needed
-- PXE Server OS: Install Rocky Linux 9.6 DVD ISO
+- Download the Rocky Linux 9.6 DVD ISO from official Rocky Linux site
 - Ensure internet access for installing packages.
 - Baremetal machine to serve as the PXE client.
 - If your environment is NAT based, you will need to set up a bridge [here](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/blob/main/network-bridge/setup-bridge.md)